Woman-with-short-blond-hair-looking-through-a-magnifying-glass

 Image by Clovis Cheminot from Pixabay

 Google gives preference to sites that are responsive and uses mobile-first indexing.
 This means that the mobile version of your site is indexed first.
+One of the reasons for this is because people should be able to access your website on the go, using public wifi, 4G or 5G.

 If you’ve had your website professionally designed, your designer should have used a responsive design and tested it for different screen sizes.